felipedamacenoteodoro/laravel-whatsapp-notification-channel/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-packagist]

-This package makes it easy to send Whatsapp notification using [WPPCONNECT SERVER]([[https://github.com/orkestral/venom](https://github.com/wppconnect-team/wppconnect-server)]([https://github.com/wppconnect-team/wppconnect](https://github.com/wppconnect-team/wppconnect-server))) with Laravel.
+This package makes it easy to send Whatsapp notification using [wppconnect-server](https://github.com/wppconnect-team/wppconnect-server), [whatsapp-http-api](https://github.com/devlikeapro/whatsapp-http-api) or any [simple whatsapp api](https://github.com/felipedamacenoteodoro/simple-whatsapp-api/tree/main) with Laravel.

 This package was created based on the telegram notification package.

 Thanks to Irfaq Syed for the codebase used here.

 The packages is 100% free and opensource, if you are interested in hiring paid support, installation or implementation, [Felipe D. Teodoro](https://api.whatsapp.com/send?phone=5521972745771&text=Gostaria%20de%20mais%20informa%C3%A7%C3%B5es%20sobre%20o%20suporte%20do%20pacote%20Whatsapp%20Notifications%20Channel%20for%20Laravel)

 ## Contents